Inventory Rules

 There may also be cases where, when the brokering engine tries to allocate inventory to an order, inventory for some items is available while for others it is not, or if available, it may be at different locations.
 In such cases, we can specify actions to allow or disallow partial allocation.
 This action serves as one of the final attempts to allocate inventory to orders, ideally included in the last inventory rule.

-After-action logic helps ensure that all orders are accurately managed, whether through partial fulfillment or rerouting at a later time, moving unfillable orders to a different queue.
+After-action logic helps manage orders accurately, whether through partial fulfillment or rerouting at a later time, by moving unfillable orders to a different queue.

 Here are the available actions:

-• Auto cancel days: Specify the number of days to automatically cancel orders that could not be allocated.
-Based on the inventory availability, retailers may want to add an auto cancel date on the order, to ensure that they do not remain in the fulfillment pipeline for too long.
-Ideally, this should be part of your final inventory rule.
+Auto cancel days: Specify the number of days to automatically cancel orders that could not be allocated.
+Based on inventory availability, retailers may want to set an auto-cancel date for orders to prevent them from staying in the fulfillment pipeline for too long.
+Ideally, this should be part of the final inventory rule.

 Deciding actions to choose the most optimal facility: